NaeRong/OpenVaccine-mRNA-Degradation-Predictor/GRU model/Model_Info.md

 Text preprocessing is an important step for NLP models.
 It transforms text into a more readable form so that machine learning algorithms can perform better.

 #### 1. Define token to int function.
-Since mRNA only contains "ACGUBEHIMSX" characters, we are assigning index for each character.
+Since mRNA only contains "ACGUBEHIMSX" characters, we are assigning an index for each character.

 ```python
 token2int = {x:i for i, x in enumerate('().ACGUBEHIMSX')}
 print(token2int)